-Sunday Without God: Complete Collection was released by Sentai Filmworks as a 3-disc DVD set and as a 2-disc Blu-ray set on October 21, 2014.
+Sunday Without God: Complete Collection was released by Sentai Filmworks as a three-disc DVD set and as a two-disc Blu-ray set on October 21, 2014.
 The set contains all 12 episodes of the television series as well as the OVA.
 The episodes can be watched with either an English dub or with the original Japanese audio with English subtitles.
 This review will focus on the Blu-ray release, since that is the version that I watched.

 Sunday Without God: Complete Collection

 The series is set in a fictional world where 15 years prior to the start of the story, people stopped giving birth, and the dead cannot find rest unless they are buried by individuals known as “gravekeepers.”
 The story goes that God abandoned the world on a Sunday, and this is why these things have happened.

 The main character of Sunday Without God is a girl named Ai Astin.
 Her mother was a gravekeeper, and she died when Ai was seven years old.
 At that point, Ai ended up having to take on the gravekeeper responsibility.
 She was also taken in by a couple named Yoki and Anna.

 One day, after Ai had dug up enough graves for all the people in her small village, she returns home and encounters a man named Hampnie Hambart.
 The name surprises her, because this is the name that Ai’s mother gave for Ai’s father.
 Ai thinks this is her father, but he’s adamant that it’s not him.
 After learning that Ai is a gravekeeper, he says he needs her to do a job for him.
 He leads her to the village, where she discovers that all of the people in her village are dead.
 It turns out Hampnie killed them all.
 At the end of the first episode, Ai ends up following Hampnie because she has nowhere else to go.